billybot21/scratchnitro.github.io/README.md

-# Scartch Nitro official website
+# Scratch Nitro official website
 This is Scratch Nitro's **OFFICIAL** website!
 This website has fun facts and the download link to Scratch Nitro!

 ## Download page